CarloFerritto/Multimodal_Connectomics_in_AD/README.md

-# Structural connectoms in Aging (Ferritto et al.)
+# Multimodal Connectomics in Alzheimer's Disease  (Ferritto et al.)

 In this study, we investigated how preprocessing choices shape late life structural connectomics in cognitively healty subjects.<br>
 We held tractography and parcellation constant while varying two upstream factors: the reference template and the tissue segmentation strategy that drives anatomically constrained tractography.